PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter2.md

 ## MATRICES AND ARRAYS

 MATLAB excels at matrix and array operations.
-Here’s how to create and manipulate them:
+Here's how to create and manipulate them:

 ### Creating Matrices and Arrays